qtmo0/Energy-Entity-Overview-Card/README.md

-# Energy Entity Overview Card
+# button-card — Generic Toggle Card

 A reusable, fully configurable `custom:button-card` for Home Assistant that toggles a switch entity and displays up to four sensor values in the subtitle.
 Fully configurable via variables — no code changes needed.
 Supports dynamic background color when a sensor threshold is exceeded, on/off icon states, and an optional native HA confirmation dialog before toggling.